Leveraging Time Irreversibility with Order-Contrastive Pre-training: Finite-sample guarantee for time-irreversible features

-In this section we gave a simple example of a class of distributions, together with an \emph{assumption} linking the distribution to the downstream task (the time-irreversible features are the most useful ones for downstream classification) for which we can \emph{prove} that OCP gives a more parsimonious bound on the labeled sample complexity.
+In this section we gave a simple example of a class of distributions, together with an \emph{assumption} linking the distribution to the downstream task (Assumption \ref{asmp:S-suitable}---the time-irreversible features are the most useful ones for downstream classification) for which we can \emph{prove} that OCP gives a more parsimonious bound on the labeled sample complexity.
 While the example in Section \ref{sec:model} seems straightforward, we show now that it still admits interesting behavior.
-In particular, there are data distributions that satisfy Assumptions \ref{asmp:s-stays-active}-\ref{asmp:U-asmp}, but where PCL and OCP learn different representations.
+In particular, there are distributions that satisfy Assumptions \ref{asmp:s-stays-active}-\ref{asmp:U-asmp}, but where PCL and OCP learn different representations.

-\paragraph{PCL versus OCP: different infinite-data optima.} There are examples of the model from Section \ref{sec:model} where PCL and OCP learn provably different representations even with infinite unlabeled samples, despite the minor difference in their sampling schemes.
-Intuitively, the existence of a periodic feature (such as a procedure always performed at a particular time of day) is strongly predictive of whether two samples are consecutive, but need not be predictive of whether a pair of consecutive samples are in the correct order.
+\paragraph{PCL versus OCP: different infinite-data optima.} There are examples of the model from Section \ref{sec:model} where PCL and OCP learn provably different representations even with infinite unlabeled samples, despite the minor difference in their sampling schemes.\footnote{The example we use includes \emph{nonstationary} features, which violates the assumptions under which PCL is proven in \citet{hyvarinen2017nonlinear} to find the ``right'' representation, so this does not contradict those results.} Intuitively, the existence of a periodic feature (such as a procedure always performed at a particular time of day) is strongly predictive of whether two samples are consecutive, but need not be predictive of whether a pair of consecutive samples are in the correct order.
 Concretely, consider a feature $X_i$ such that $X_i^{t+1} = 1-X_i^t$, and $X_i^1 \sim \Ber(0.5)$.
-Inclusion of this feature doesn't violate assumptions \ref{asmp:s-stays-active}-\ref{asmp:U-asmp}---indeed, $X_i$ would qualify as a ``background'' feature under our model---so Theorem \ref{thm:finite-sample} guarantees that OCP finds the correct representation.
+Inclusion of this feature doesn't violate Assumptions \ref{asmp:s-stays-active}-\ref{asmp:U-asmp}---indeed, $X_i$ would qualify as a ``background'' feature under our model---so Theorem \ref{thm:finite-sample} guarantees that OCP finds the correct representation.
 However, in PCL, every non-consecutive sample is a negative.
 But only non-consecutive samples can have $X_i^t = X_i^{t'}$, so $X_i^t$ is helpful for the PCL objective.
 We treat this example more formally in Appendix \ref{apdx:theory}, but our synthetic results in Section \ref{sec:experiments} also show that a background periodic feature can affect the PCL representation.

 \paragraph{``Debiased'' negatives.} PCL has some negatives that are actually in the correct order.
 Prior work on contrastive learning has called this ``bias'' in the negative distribution \citep{chuang2020debiased}.
 What's the role of this ``bias?''
 Does it affect the learned representations?
 Does it affect the amount of \emph{unlabeled} data required to find a good representation?
 For distributions satisfying assumptions \ref{asmp:s-stays-active}-\ref{asmp:U-asmp} and when $\cG$ is the class of feature-selectors, we answer these questions in the negative and positive, respectively.